Sudan's Forgotten Warriors

 Civilians are easier targets for the Antonovs than the rebels, and, for the government, a legitimate one.
 Like any guerrilla army, the SPLA-N rely on Blue Nile’s few remaining civilians to grow and rear their food, chop their firewood and draw their water.
 The government has responded with brutal, effective military logic: by bombing civilians and burning down their villages, aiming to starve the rebels into surrender.
 Almost all of Blue Nile’s civilian population has now fled to the safety of UN-run refugee camps across the border.

 Unintentionally, the UN has found itself acting as the rebels’ only source of supplies.
-Food handouts to the desperate civilians in the camps are commandeered by the fighters, who live on a meagre diet of USAID sorghum and whatever wild game they can shoot with their Kalashnikovs.
-Almost all the rebels live with their families in the refugee camps and commute to war every few days, with the same, blasé attitude you might see on the 8.30AM from Crawley to London Victoria.
+Food handouts to the desperate civilians in the camps are commandeered by the fighters, who live on a meager diet of USAID sorghum and whatever wild game they can shoot with their Kalashnikovs.
+Almost all the rebels live with their families in the refugee camps and commute to war every few days.

 Heavily-armed convoys of Toyota Land Cruisers roar through the camps towards the front, but aid workers pretend not to notice anything, because would you want to notice a truck full of armed rebels on their way to hopefully kill people?
 Officially, the SPLA-N has no presence in South Sudan.
 In reality, the rebel fighters control the refugee camps.